0verk1ll/columnizer/README.md

-# columnizer
+# columnizer (WIP)

-Convert plain text files to have a specified collumn width.
+columnizer converts plain text files to have a specified collumn width.

+The default width is 80 collumns.